ashapir0/rcos-status-updates/fall_2018/week_10.md

-## Looking back on a successful semester
+## Looking Back On A Successful Semester

 This semester in RCOS presented several interesting challenges both managerially and technically.
 Developing V2 of Parking Ticket Appeals Management encompassed a ground-up rebuild.
 Working with Dylan, Josh and Will on architecture at the start of the semester was a pleasure and in my opinion we came up with a robust, sustainable and elegant solution.